ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.01.05.md

  - This sprint was very short:
    - Seemed to work fairly well, and was well tracked by shadow.
-   - Was useful as a tech-debt sprint, similar to mantids post-release period.
+   - Was useful as a tech-debt sprint, similar to Mantid's post-release period.
    - Up to date calenders would make it easier for sprints similar to this to be planned in future.